 So let’s talk a little bit about design process.
 Visually, people describe me as being a very technical and calculated designer.
 And as an INTJ, I value designs having logic to their decision making process.
 Coming from a science background, I try to use logic to determine the best layout or UX solution instead of my personal preferences, and back it up with user testing.

-Sketch is my main tool of choice when it comes to designing responsive websites and mobile apps.
-I will use Craft and Invision to string up the screens into a clickable prototype.
-Depending on the project I may create animations with Invision Studio, some which you can see on my Dribbble account.
-When it’s all ready, I handoff my designs to developers with Invision Inspect, and include any notes.
+Figma is my tool of choice when it comes to designing responsive websites and mobile apps.
+From there I may string up the screens into a clickable prototype, and depending on the project I may create animations with Invision Studio, some which you can see on my homepage archive.
+When it’s all ready, I handoff my designs to developers and include any notes.
 Throughout the process I like to check myself with user testing via Usability Hub or User Testing, and of course top it off with A/B tests towards the end.
 My abilities to learn very quickly, and empathize with busy users who have short attention spans, are my top strengths in creating simple and humanistic designs.
 With everything that I do, I try to follow my own principles of good design — which are, simplicity, functionality, and modularity.

 If you can think it, you can design it